Fukuoka 福岡

 What to see in Fukuoka?

 Fukuoka is another way to see Japan.
 Younger than Kyoto, more relaxed than Tokyo, it has a distinctly southern feel.
 The city is also a good starting point for exploring Kyushu.
-The easiest way to get around is to use the three subway lines that criss-cross the city.
+The easiest way to get around is to use the three subway lines that cris-cross the city.

 So don't hesitate to spend a few days in this amazing city, especially in autumn or winter, as the climate is mild and the plum blossoms are a beautiful sight.